whosesmile/koa-scaffold/README.md

 ````

 ### Folder structure
-Think folder is a module of your app, and route has a like name. for example:
+the app is composed by modules, every folder in app is a module. route.js in modules is routes defination for mvc, for example:
-you should manage account of user, then you create a folder account, and in account/routes.js,
+you design manage your account of users, you should create a folder account as a module, and create file routes.js for routes,
-you def /account/profile as user's profile, /account/login and /account/logout for login and logout
+now you can def "/account/profile" for user's profile page, "/account/login" and "/account/logout" for user login and logout and so on...

 ### Routes autowire
-In app.js, all routes.js (all routes should be defined in) is autowired recursive.
+In app.js, all routes.js (all routes should be defined in) is autowired recursive, it means you just write your routes,
+dont need care require in app, but it's no order and all routes.js is autowired, if you dont want to, change it youself in app.js.

 ### About static file
+it support serve static files by use [koa-static-cache](https://github.com/koajs/static-cache) for rapidly develop,
-I strongly suggest you should has a single static project and serve it use a web service such as nginx,
+you can change serve folder and static prefix in app/common/config.js, But I strongly suggest you should has a single static project and serve it use a web service such as nginx,
-in this scoffold, it support serve static files by use koa-static-cache, you can rapidly develop at beginning.

 ### ORM and Database